dbraun31/tobids/README.md

     its name and be one level under the root directory.*
 * **Session inference.** If there are sessions, session directories need to be *one level under* the subject directories (eg, `my_source_data/subject_01/session_01`).
-There need to be the characters 'sess' (case insensitive) somewhere in the directory name. 'sess' can be a segment of a longer word, so 'session' is fine. *This means that no other directory two levels under the root directory can have the characters 'sess' **anywhere** in its name.* (which is probably not a smart restriction and I should improve that to also look for numbers)
+There need to be the characters 'ses' (case insensitive) somewhere in the directory name and also at least one digit somwhere in the directory name. 'sess' can be a segment of a longer word, so 'session' is fine. *This means that no non-session directory two levels under the root directory can have the
 * **Task inference**
     * **EEG.** For labeling tasks for EEG data, the program will assume that EEG data files are stored *one level under* a directory